 This realisation would form the foundation of her work in the tech industry.
 Remix, the four-year-old start-up she co-founded with Sam Hashemi, is redesigning the way cities and city planners design their transit routes by making the design process accessible where it had for decades been complex and driven by labour intensive processes.

-If a city planner were to try and do something as simple as shift a bus route, they would have to use hand-drawn routes and spreadsheets to manually evaluate factors such the cost, the impact on the environment and the impact on other transit routes to name a few.
+If a city planner were to try and do something as simple as shifting a bus route, they would have to use hand-drawn routes and spreadsheets to manually evaluate factors such the cost, the impact on the environment and the impact on other transit routes to name a few.
 With Remix, planners are able to plan and test complex scenarios in seconds.
 It also gamifies the process, making it easier for policy-makers or other stakeholders to comprehend and hopefully invest some money.

 Remix was named a GovTech 100 company for 2017 and recently raised $10 million in Series A funding.
 This comes after the web-based platform tripled its profits in 2016.
 Over 200 cities in over 10 countries now use Remix, and the company has helped approximately a quarter of all US transit systems optimise transit routes, impacting close to one billion transit trips per year.